 Certificates that do not receive any bids are sent to St. Lucie County at 18 percent.
 The county pays no money for the certificates and the tax collector holds them off as the county’s custodian.
 After the tax sale, members of the public can view the county held certificates at bidstlucie.com and may purchase them by paying the delinquent taxes, costs and accrued interest.
 Certificates can be transferred to another individual by paying a small fee to the tax collector.

 Property owners who eventually redeem their tax certificates are required to pay to the Tax Collector the face of the certificate, all accrued interest, and a redemption fee.
 The face amount plus accrued interest is remitted to the bidders on a weekly basis.
 Bidder checks are issued every Monday for those certificates redeemed Monday through Friday of the prior week.
 All interest paid to bidders is reported to the Internal Revenue Service annually.
-Forms 1099 are remitted to the bidders for interest paid to them by the Collector each year.
+A 1099 form is remitted to the bidders for interest paid to them by the tax collector each year.

-Property owners who still have not paid their delinquent real estate taxes within two years after the taxes became delinquent are risking forfeiture of their property in a "tax deed sale".
+Property owners who still have not paid their delinquent real estate taxes within two years after the taxes became delinquent are risking forfeiture of their property in a tax deed sale.
 After two years, a certificate holder may apply to the Tax Collector for a tax deed by surrendering his or her certificate(s) on the property, redeeming all other outstanding certificates, and paying certain other fees and costs including the current taxes.
 After the tax deed application is received and all amounts are paid, the Tax Collector notifies the Clerk of the Circuit Court.
-The Clerk of the Circuit Court notifies the property owner, lien holders, and then advertises the pending tax deed sale.
+The Clerk of the Circuit Court notifies the property owner and lien holders before advertising the pending tax deed sale.
 If taxes remain unpaid the actual real estate is then auctioned to the highest bidder by the Clerk of the Circuit Court.
 The minimum or opening bid is the sum of all taxes, interest, costs and fees paid up until the sale.
 If the property is homestead property, one-half of the latest assessed value of the property must be added to the minimum opening bid.
 The tax deed applicant receives his money back from the sale proceeds plus one and one-half percent interest per month from the time the application is made until the land is sold.